Costs of Medicare in 2025

 To be eligible to buy Part A, you must have been a legal resident or have had a green card for at least 5 years.

 This part of Medicare covers your hospital stay.
 But, should you have a hospital stay, what is the Medicare Part A deductible?
-In 2024, the Part A Deductible will be $1,632.
-This is an increase of $32 from the Part A deductible in 2023, which was $1,600.
-(However, if you have a medigap plan it will likely cover this cost for you).
+In 2025, the Part A Deductible will be $1,676.
+I medicare supplement pays all of your Part A Deductible.
+With a medicare advantage plan, you will pay a copay, on average, of $400 per day for four to six days.

 Part B is your outpatient medical insurance, but it comes at a cost.
 Determining what is the premium for Medicare Part B can be tricky as it is based on your modified adjusted household gross income (MAGI).
 The Social Security office will pull your IRS tax return from two years prior.
 They use that tax return to determine what you’ll pay for Parts B & D (Part D premiums are also based on income.)